Policy and Procedures on SIG Elections

 4. Nomination Via Petition

-Each SIG's bylaws indicate the number of petitions a SIG member must obtain to become a candidate for an office by petition.
-SIG members who wish to petition must inform ACM Headquarters, the SGB EC Secretary, and the Secretary of the SIG of their intention by 15th March.
+Each SIG's bylaws indicate the number of signatures a SIG member must obtain to become a candidate for an office by petition.
+SIG members who wish to petition must inform ACM Headquarters, the SIG Viability Advisor, and the Secretary of the SIG of their intention by 15th March.
 Petitions must be submitted to ACM Headquarters for verification by 31st March.

 5. Biographical Information and Candidate Statements

-ACM Headquarters will send a form to all candidates in order to obtain biographical information and a platform statement.
+ACM Headquarters wil provide each candidate with a link to the biographical sketch form (http://campus.acm.org/public/sig_elections/bio_sketch.cfm) where thed candidate can provide us with his/her biographical information and a platform statement.
 All platform statements are limited to 200 words.
 Candidate statements are subject to the same editorial constraints as candidate statements in ACM general elections.

 Biographical information forms must be returned by the date specified.
 If the form is not returned prior to printing election material, the candidate's name will appear in election backup with the statement: